marcomelilli/nestjs-email-authentication/README.md

 ```

 # Deploy using Docker
-To deploy app in containers run:
+⚠️ Before deploy the app in a container set the right configuration as explained in the section below, and then you can run:
 ```
 docker-compose up -d
 ```